Search...Search plugins and themes...

 Current Limitations

-This supports the full PGN specification but, for now, the feature is experimental and has limitations:
+This supports the full PGN specification but, for now, the feature is experimental.
+The syntax in PGN games is still unstable and may change in new versions.

 How to compile the plugin